 Accompanied with hoots of laughter, the apprentices and journeymen set about whacking the cats senseless with broom handles and whatever else they could find to do the job.
 Then, they gathered up the felines, some dead, some half-dead, and held a mock trial of the animals.

-Danton tells us that “After pronouncing the animals guilty and administering last rites, they strung them up on an improvised gallows.”
+Danton tells us that “after pronouncing the animals guilty and administering last rites, they strung them up on an improvised gallows.”
 The whole grisly scene was greeted by mirth on the part of the executioners.
 It was, in the words of one of the perpetrators, “the funniest thing that ever happened at Jacques Vincent’s printing works.”

 More Than Animal Abuse

 Three hundred years later, we view the torture and killing of the cats as a case of animal cruelty.
-To historians the event is seen as the stirring of something far more profound.
+To historians, the event is seen as the stirring of something far more profound.

 The labouring class in Paris faced precarious work situations with being hired and fired according to the state of the master’s order book.
 Even when they had a job, the pay was so low that most of them were close to malnourishment.
-Babies were frequently abandonned because their families could not afford to feed them.
+Babies were frequently abandoned because their families could not afford to feed them.